 Cumberland Hospital’s Chronic Illness Program provides a structured environment for medical supervision and treatment of underlying emotional, social and behavioral challenges.
 Our reality-based, functional approach teaches patients how to integrate their chronic illness into a healthy lifestyle.
 Learning practical life skills gives patients a sense of control in their lives, as well as a taste of independence.

 - A chronic illness diagnosis

-- Two to 22 years of age
+- 2 up through 21 years of age

 - Inability to function independently at an age-appropriate level in the areas of self-care, mood stability or school